-It is also proposed to recommend that Cabinet note:
+It is also recommended that Cabinet note:

 4. That proposals for the provision of housing on the wider Shottendane Road site could only be considered, following the assessment of all land submitted to the council as part of the 'Call for Sites' and the completion of the current review of the Thanet Local Plan.